MrBlueXav/Dekrispator-H747CPP/README.md

 https://polymerickblue.bandcamp.com/track/desynkator-ii
 https://polymerickblue.bandcamp.com/track/desynkator-iii

-DaisySP library from Electrosmith is now included
+DaisySP library from Electrosmith is now included.

 ----

-# General features :
+# Technical features :

+* Very basic LCD use at the moment, no touch-screen.
+* Joystick up/down controls volume.
+* "wake-up" button freezes/unfreezes evolution of sounds.
+* LED information :
+	* The red LED lights on when a system error occurs.
+	* The green LED indicates a midi usb device is connected and recognized.
+	* The blue LED indicates midi activity.

 * Patch memory in QSPI Flash (save/load/erase all) : 32 locations currently.
 * M4 core (at 200 MHz) manages MIDI USB Host function (stable with my old Korg NanoKontrol !), sends debug infos on UART and LCD, manages patch memory and sends MIDI messages to control M7 core.
 Use CN1 to connect your midi device.